Cover Songs Better Than The Original Version

 Advertisement

-Per Ultimate Classic Rock, Hendrix, a huge Dylan fan, managed to get hold of a copy of "John Wesley Harding" before general release, and was in the studio recording his classic cover just two months after Dylan had recorded the original.
+Per Ultimate Classic Rock, Hendrix, a huge Dylan fan, managed to get hold of a copy of "John Wesley Harding" before general release, and he was in the studio recording his classic cover just two months after Dylan had recorded the original.
 Imbuing the song with a new sense of power and swagger, Hendrix's version outperformed Dylan's by charting at No. 20, whereas Dylan's single had failed to chart the previous year.

 Advertisement